Generic filters

 Scholarship

 Scholarship is an additional award available for students entering subjects at Level 3.
-The intention of Scholarship is to identify and reward the very top achievers in each subject nationwide.
+The intention of ‘Scholarship’ is to identify and reward the very top achievers in each subject nationwide.
 As it is not a qualification, credits are not collected for achievement in Scholarship.
 Students have the chance of winning financial awards for study at tertiary level based on their performance in Scholarship examinations.
 Detailed information regarding Scholarship is issued to interested students each school year.

 Students planning to enrol for an undergraduate degree course

 Entry to some university, polytechnic and Private training courses require specific school subjects.
-Read this section very carefully if you are planning to go to tertiary in 2021 or beyond.

 • You should see the Careers Department to confirm that you are taking the subjects that are required for entry to some courses/degrees.

-• Pay particular attention to subjects on the approved list for University Entrance.
 See Careers staff for advice if necessary.

 • All five of your subjects must be from the approved list for entry into undergraduate degree programmes that require a high number of points.